mcpcpc/mcpcpc.github.io/_posts/2020-12-23-xwm-versus-everything-else.md

 Overview
 --------

-A question that I am frequently asked is, how does xwm [0] compare to *X*"?
+A question that I am frequently asked is, "how does xwm compare to *X*"?
 The reality is that there is no straightforward answer.
 In most cases, comparing xwm to any window manger is like comparing *apples* to *oranges*.
+[0]

 Why is that so?
 Let's a take a look.